 A Note About Paddle Shifters and Slap-Shifters

-Strictly speaking, only a car which requires the driver to operate the clutch with his or her left foot can be correctly called a manual transmission car.
+Strictly speaking, only a vehicle that requires the driver to operate the clutch with his or her left foot can be correctly called a manual transmission vehicle.

 As you can tell from what you’ve read so far, though, the terminology can be confusing.